abritton2002/personal-hub/README.md

-# Personal Knowledge Hub (Second Brain)
+# Personal Hub

-A self-hosted personal productivity and knowledge management app.
-Designed for developers, builders, and lifelong learners to capture, organize, and reflect on their knowledge, project work, online discoveries, and blog ideas.
+A personal website and dashboard to showcase your GitHub projects, Substack articles, and more—all in one place.
+Built for developers and creators who want a modern, minimalist, and self-hosted way to present their work, writing, and online presence.

 ## Features

-- 📥 Capture entries for: learning notes, project updates, blog ideas, online finds
-- 🔍 View all entries in a searchable dashboard
-- 📊 Tag cloud, entry type stats, learning streaks
-- 🔗 Auto-link GitHub projects and embed Tweet previews (future)
-- 💾 Local SQLite database with timestamped entries
+- 🛠 **GitHub Integration:** Display your latest repositories and view project READMEs directly on your site.
+- 📰 **Substack Integration:** Show your latest Substack articles with thumbnails and summaries.
-- 🎨 Clean, modern UI with dashboard visuals
+- 📊 **Dashboard:** Clean, modern UI with a responsive layout for desktop and mobile.
-- 🔐 Private by default, but can be made remotely accessible via Ngrok or Tailscale
+- 🔍 **Quick Access:** Jump to your projects, blog, or journal from a single hub.
+- 🔐 **Private by default:** Runs locally or on your own server (Raspberry Pi, Linux, etc.).

 ## Tech Stack
 - **Language:** Python 3